FaisalTamanoJr/Class-Notes/pages/FUNDCKT - Lesson 6.md

 ### Important properties of a capacitor

-1. The current through the capacitor is zero when the voltage across it is not changing with time; therefore, a capacitor is an open circuit to dc.
+1. The current through the capacitor is zero when the voltage across it is constant; therefore, a capacitor is an open circuit to [[direct current|dc]].
 If, however, a battery (dc voltage) is connected across it, it charges.
-2. The capacitor’s voltage cannot change abruptly (continuous) because it requires an infinite current—which is realistically impossible.
-Nonetheless, the current can change abruptly.
+2. The capacitor’s voltage cannot change abruptly (or be discontinuous) because it requires an infinite current—which is realistically impossible.
+Nonetheless, its current can change abruptly.
 3. The ideal capacitor takes power from the circuit when storing energy but returns it when delivering it back; as a result, it does not dissipate energy.
 4. Although, realistically, capacitors have a parallel-model leakage resistance, it can still be ignored for most practical applications.